ckeditor/ckeditor5/docs/features/feature-digest.md

 			<td>
 				The Format Painter feature lets users clone formatting from one section and apply it to others within a document.
-This tool speeds up maintaining style consistency across the document.<br />Once initiated, Format Painter can continue to apply the copied formatting to multiple sections consecutively.
-This &quot;continuous painting&quot; ensures a uniform style is achieved quickly without the need to repeatedly select the formatting options for each new section. <br />
+This tool speeds up maintaining style consistency across the document.
+Once initiated, Format Painter can continue to apply the copied formatting to multiple sections consecutively.
+This "continuous painting" ensures a uniform style is achieved quickly without the need to repeatedly select the formatting options for each new section.
 			</td>
 		</tr>
 		<tr id="keyboard-shortcuts">